 MITCHELL sHIRE COMPOST BIN AND WORm FARM SUBSIDY PROGRAM

-Since 2009, Council has run the Compost Bin and Worm Farm Subsidy Program where residents are given a 50% rebate on the price of any compost bin (up to $30) or worm farm (up to $50) purchased at participating retailers located within the Shire.
-There is a limit of one bin per household.
+Council runs an annual Compost Bin and Worm Farm Subsidy Program which provides residents with a 50% rebate on the price of any compost bin (up to $30) or worm farm (up to $50) purchased at participating retailers within the Shire.
+There is a limit of one item per household.

-This year, the program commences on Friday 1st September and runs until Saturday 30 September 2017 or until voucher funds are expended.
+This year, the program commences on Monday 1 October 2018 and runs until Wednesday 31 October 2018 or until program funds are expended.

 To claim your rebate, please follow the steps below: